-School of Law Alcohol Policy
+School of Law Alcohol Policy for Students

 In accordance with its desire to ensure the safety of its students; to safeguard the public from harm; to promote academic excellence and professionalism; to create an environment imbued with respect and tolerance consistent with the Catholic, Marianist tradition; and to encourage the responsible use of alcohol by law students, the University of Dayton School of Law has adopted the following policies concerning the use of alcohol at law school events.